 Again, before you start looking underneath someone’s nose for a scar typical of a Rhinoplasty, ask yourself if the person in question has an extremely small nose with a high bridge that seems out of place with relation to the rest of the face.
 There’s a high chance he/she has had a nose job especially if he/she is an Asian.

 “The size and height of the nose needs to be relative to the overall shape of the face,” shares Dr. Low who emphasises that good surgery should not be obvious.
 She recommends coupling a nose threadlift with a chin augmentation will help to keep the facial features in balance.

 Read More: How to be an Ageless Beauty Like Jennifer Lopez

 5. Trout Pout

 (Lauren Goodger makes the common mistake of having excessive lip fillers.)

 Thick lips that raise concern of an allergic reaction (or known as a trout pout) is a lip trap many consciously or unconsciously fall into.
 Going overboard with lip fillers may result in puckers deviating from the norm of having the lower lip about 50% larger than the upper one, says Dr. Hui.
-This creates an unnatural result that instantly screams you have had lip injections.
-And mind you, not in a way that increases sensuality, appeal and youth.
+This creates an unnatural result that instantly screams you have had lip injections and not in a way that increases sensuality, appeal and youth.

 “A consultation is essential to determine the lip structure and how to enhance it.
 If certain muscles around the mouth are creating a downward pull on the corners of lips, lip fillers will not be as helpful as Botox to release tension to restore lips to their natural shape,” explains Dr. Hui.
-If lips are full but dehydrated and lifeless, consider Revitalift Lips.
-This quick procedure uses natural hyaluronic acid to boost lip health and hydration without adding unwanted volume.
+If lips are full but dehydrated and lifeless, consider Revitalift Lips which boost lip health and hydration with natural hyaluronic acid content without adding unwanted volume to the lips.